davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 [superuser.com]: http://superuser.com/questions/696941/human-readable-dump-of-gpg-public-key

+Note that there are [other tools](#OtherTools) which provide more information or features for this task.
+I use gpg as the least common denominator tool.

 This is a pretty standard published key certificate, which is to say that it contains a primary certification/signing public key, with a public subkey dedicated to encryption (GPG always creates a separate encryption subkey to the primary, to avoid [problems][]).
 I also have an extra public signing subkey with an expiration date, for a couple of [reasons][].

 [problems]: http://serverfault.com/questions/397973/gpg-why-am-i-encrypting-with-subkey-instead-of-primary-key